S81D/MC_tuning/README.md

 `tuning_MC_Data_agreement.ipynb` - consolidated tuning script for all three datasets that shows the MC / Data agreement for AmBe, Michel, and throughgoing muons.
 This is a condensed version of multiple scripts I used in the tuning analysis, filtered by Claude AI.
 I have verified everything seems to be working the same as the original machinery.
 Please refer to the `AmBe_tuning.ipynb` script as the authoritative MC/Data comparison tuning script.

+`create_datasets.ipynb` - can apply selection cuts to create a single root file for each tuning dataset.
+Used to produce the tuning data root file analyzed in the tuning scripts described above.

 These scripts can be modified to adjust the charge per hit and thus the total charge to re-tune the simulation.
 Right now they exist purely to compare the tuned response and create plots.